David Fishelson: The 2000s and 2010s, MET, Hank and Golda, Broadway and touring, 9 Parts, Golda as film

 Fishelson's final production in the MET space was Heather Raffo's 9 Parts of Desire, winner of the 2005 Lortel Award for "Best Solo Production" (shared by Fishelson and Raffo), and recipient of a 2005 Susan Smith Blackburn Prize for "Best English Language Play Written by a Woman".
-9 Parts of Desire had a 9-month sold-out run from 2004–5, and earned MET some of its more positive reviews – with John Lahr in The New Yorker calling it "an example of how art can remake the world," and Charles Isherwood in The New York Times calling it an "impassioned theatrical documentary about contemporary Iraqi women[,] marked by vivid, memorable details."
+9 Parts of Desire had a 9-month sold-out run from 2004 to 2005, and earned MET some of its more positive reviews – with John Lahr in The New Yorker calling it "an example of how art can remake the world," and Charles Isherwood in The New York Times calling it an "impassioned theatrical documentary about contemporary Iraqi women[,] marked by vivid, memorable details."
 Following its run at MET, Fishelson arranged for further productions of 9 Parts at five of the larger LORT theaters in the U.S. — including Berkeley Rep, Seattle Rep, Los Angeles' Geffen Playhouse, Philadelphia's Wilma Theater, and D.C.'s Arena Stage — through the fall of 2006.

-In 2019-20, Fishelson and MET produced and distributed the feature film Golda's Balcony which went on to win 21 “Audience Favorite” awards at 75 international film festivals in 2019-20.
+In 2019–20, Fishelson and MET produced and distributed the feature film Golda's Balcony which went on to win 21 “Audience Favorite” awards at 75 international film festivals in 2019–20.